Ditectrev/Salesforce-Certified-Data-Cloud-Consultant/README.md

 - [x] Map the primary key from the two systems to `Party` Identification, using `CRM ID` as the identification name for both.
 - [ ] Map the primary key from the two systems to `Party` Identification, using `CRM ID` as the identification name for individuals coming from the CRM, and `Marketing ID` as the identification name for individuals coming from the marketing platform.
 - [ ] Create a custom matching rule for an exact match on the `Individual ID` attribute.
-- [x] Create a matching rule based on party identification that matches on `CRM ID` as the party identification name.
+- [x] Create a matching rule based on `Party Identification` that matches on `CRM ID` as the party identification name.

 **[⬆ Back to Top](#table-of-contents)**